Best Business Schools for a Career in Marketing

 Observations and Inferences:

-• Stanford Graduate School of Business has the highest percentage of graduates hired, indicating strong demand for its graduates in the job market.
+• Stanford Graduate School of Business has one of the highest percentages of graduates hired, indicating strong demand for its graduates in the job market.

 Observations and Inferences: